Benno4president/TerminalDungeonRunner/README.md

-# TerminalDungeonRunner
-A crappy, multi-platform, no requirements - python only Dungeon runner rendered in the terminal.. it works.. kinda.

-to play: open terminal and run main.py with python..

-- python3 main.py

-Stuff to do:
-- better readme
+# TermialDungeonRunner (Name Only Temporary)
+This is a shitty, multi-platform dungeon runer written in python, using to externam modules...
+It works

+### How to play the game?
+Well, it's quite simple actually.
+Have Python installed (Python 3), and run `python3 main.py`

+**Well, how do i *play* the game?**

+Again with the silly questions?

+WASD For moving

+M = Shoot

+Thats it, now go kill %'s, #'s @'s and other evil characters

+## Now, this game is clearly not done, what needs to be done?
 - khbit function for windows support
-- more rooms
+- Even more rooms
+  - Casino
+  - Crossroads
+  - Themeatic rooms
-  - casino
+- Items
-  - crossroads (way to shop, other stuff...)
-- items
+  - More items
-  - more of them
-  - better scaled prices.. maybe scale money first
+  - Better Prices
+  - A totally awesome sword, that is definetly working now, which is totally why im updating the readme
+  - Cursed Items (Devil Items)
-  - cursed (devel deals?)
+- World
-- world
+  - More ROOMS
-  - different worlds
+  - MORE WORLDGEN!
-  - more variation in world generation